Sudikshaw7/SmartClean/README.md

-# SmartClean
+# SmartClean | Premium Cleaning Services Landing Page

-A modern cleaning solution leveraging smart scheduling and optimized workflows for efficient service delivery.
+A modern, fully responsive landing page for a premium cleaning brand.
+Built with pure HTML, CSS, and vanilla JavaScript — no frameworks, no dependencies, no build tools required.